harryportal/WorkflowEngine/README.md

 a trigger, tasks/actions and conditional nodes.

-To build a workflow, we start by adding a trigger (we do not add any trigger after this) We continue by adding actions and conditional nodes to determine if the actions downstream should be executed.
+To build a workflow, we start by adding a trigger (we do not add any trigger after this) We continue by adding actions and conditional nodes to determine if the actions downstream should be executed.An action added immediately after a conditional node that returns false won't be executed
 ##

 Below is a list of supported triggers, actions and conditional nodes(case sensitive!)